 In a 2015 report on the health of state democracies, Virginia came in second to last out of 51 jurisdictions and received an F in ballot access, an F in representation in state government, and a D in limiting political influence.

-In 2019, Unite Virginia supported a core group of candidates who were open to electoral reform and in 2020 we will be expanding our efforts by building coalitions and supporting structural reforms.
+In 2019, Unite Virginia supported a core group of candidates who were open to electoral reform.

 Ranked Choice voting provides a simple and easy improvement for jurisdictions that want to try it, along with a better process that makes elections faster and cheaper for jurisdictions that really want it.